writingteacher/rob-whyte-portfolio/README.md

 <br/>
 <br/>
 ## Lonely Planet country guide
-LP is a global brand know for country guidebooks and publications that inspire exploration.
+LP is a global brand known for country guidebooks and publications that inspire exploration.
 ##### The problem
 Role out a new South Korea country guide and support organic traffic.
 ##### My role
-In additio to researching and co-authoring the country guide boo, I wrote online pieces for two Korea desintations.
+In addition to researching and co-authoring the country guide boo, I wrote online pieces for two Korean destinations.
 ##### Results
 Successfully all content.
 ##### Tools